sergeio/riddle-blog/math.md

 <img src="images/one-half^n-i1.svg" width="512" height="512">

-Each subsequent box has half the heighth of the previous, hence half the area.
+Each subsequent box has half the height of the previous, hence half the area.
 And still, we see the box filling up to the point that drawing additional boxes is difficult even with computer assistance.